willgeary/willgeary.github.io/_posts/2016-03-05-biking-from-new-york-to-philadelphia.markdown

 ---
 layout: post
-title:  "Biking from New York to Philadelphia"
+title:  "New York to Philadelphia"
 date:   2016-03-05 17:15:14 -0400
 categories: biking
 ---